davidshaw/botflood.pl-irssi/README.md

 Usage is simple.
 Put the script in `~/.irssi/scripts/` and type `/script load botflood.pl` in your running irssi client.
 From here, just wait for a botflood and type `/botflood` in the flooded channel to ban the last 25 joins, or `botflood <number>` where <number> is the number of offenders that joined. **BE CAREFUL** with this function, as you don't want to accidentally akill people who don't deserve it.

+Additional functionality maps nicks to their hostmasks - in this way, you can /akill <nick> and it will akill the host.

 ## How it works

 This script works by registering irssi join events and keeping them in a <= 25 index buffer.
 Will it protect you from the biggest botfloods?
 Probably not, but it's enough to repel most kiddies trying to give you a hard time.